How the Police Officer Exam Works in South Dakota

 Frequently Asked Questions

-Police Officer job openings in South Dakota are announced by the South Dakota Bureau of Human Resources or individual agencies.
-Monitor their official websites for exam announcements.
-When an exam is posted, submit your application during the open filing period and wait for a test date assignment.
+Police Officer openings in South Dakota are announced by the South Dakota Bureau of Human Resources or by individual agencies that hire from the eligible list.
+Monitor official postings, apply during the filing window, and watch for a written test date once the exam opens.

-What is the minimum passing score for the police officer exam in South Dakota?
+What score should I aim for on the police officer exam in South Dakota?+

-How long does the police officer hiring process take in South Dakota?
+How long can the full police officer hiring process take in South Dakota?+